 There are some precautions an audiophile can take to lengthen the functional life of his system.
-The most important item-proper ventilation-is so simply the content of the as espensive, and even more complex."
+The most important item-proper ventilation-is so simple data there are use for failing as expensive, and even more complex."

 But when components do fail, what can you do about it?
-If your unit fails during its warranty period -anywhere from thirty days to five years from purchase, depending on the manufacturer-your repair Perhaps the most generous warranty-repair vice is provided by Acoustic Research, which the park without charge any AR speaker within five wars the purchase date, and even pays shipping charges from the factory.
-Some dealers externablly and provide service in the dealer's own repair shop, or at his expense in a local warranty station.
-THE ARING.
-FIVE-YEAR SPEAKER GUARANTEE In 1961, on the basis of favorable field experience, we extended our original one-year speaker guarantee retroactively to five years.
-This guarantee covers parts, labor, and reimbursement of freight charges.
+If your unit fails during its warranty period -anywhere from thirty days to five years from purchase, depending on the manufacturer-your repair service in the dealer's own repair shop, or at his ex-

+Will be every or completely paid for or warranty repair (Perhaps the most generous warranty repair vice is provided by Acoustic Research, which reains without charge any AR speaker within five sears the purchase date, and even pays shipping charges to from the factory.)
+Some dealers extends

+In 1961, on the basis of favorable field experience, we extended our original one-year speaker guarantee retroactively to five years.
+This guarantee covers parts, labor, and reimbursement of freight charges.\

 The same guarantee conditions apply to the AR turntable, except that the guarantee period is one year.

 We would differ with Mr. Berger on one minor point.
 We don't consider our guarantee conditions "generous," but fair to all concerned.
-And care in manufacture keeps our repair rate very low-for some models less than one per cent.
+And care in manufacture keeps our repair rate very low -- for some models less than one per cent.

 AR speakers are \$89 to \$225; AR turntables are \$66 and \$68 (5% higher in the West and Deep South).
 Literature is available on request.

-If a speaker is returned and found to have no defect the owner pays freight both ways, but no other charge is made.
+\If a speaker is returned and found to have no defect the owner pays freight both ways, but no other charge is made.
 If a returned speaker is found to be defective because of gross abuse (such as plugging into the 110V outlet), the owner is charged for both repair and freight.
 Of speakers returned about 4% are without defect, and 7% are judged to have been subjected to abuse.

+dike St.

+Cambridge.

-ACOUSTIC RESEARCH, INC., 24 Thorndike St., Cambridge, Mass.
-02141
+ACOUSTIC RESEARCH, INC.,

+HERMAN BURSTEIN\

-HERMAN BURSTEIN (Note: To facilitate a prompt reply, please enclose a stamped, self-addressed envelope with your question.)
-Microphones Q. 1 have several questions concerning microphones.
+(Note: To facilitate a prompt reply, please enclose a stamped, self-addressed envelope with your question.)

+Microphones

+Q. 1 have several questions concerning microphones.
 The manufacturer of my tape recorder recommends a medium impedance microphone: 10.000 to 20,000 ohms.
 Does this mean the "hi-Z" dynamic type?
-I find no microphones in any catalogs with numerical values in this range; they jump from around 250 ohms to "hi-Z." My recording subjects will be small instrumental groups including piano or harpsichord in small rooms plus organs in large audi-toriums.
+I find no microphones in any catalogs with numerical values in this range; they jump from around 250 ohms to "hi-Z." My recording subjects will be small instrumental groups including piano or harpsichord in small rooms plus organs in large auditoriums.
 Am I right in thinking I need a directional mike to eliminate undesirable reflections in the small room?
 Will the large directional mikes serve as well for organ recording in a large room where some reverberation pickup is desirable?

 I have done some recording on a portable home recorder with an inexpensive crystal mike, and the results were very disappointing.
 Will a dynamic type mike give me a better sound, or is it necessary to have a recording studio to obtain good sound?
 Can you give me any ideas or references on microphone techniques, especially placement of mikes in small rooms for recording piano, and so on?